 In addition to this, we know you’re wondering what kind of food would make your baby gain weight quickly.
 As usual, we are here for you.

 In this article, we’d introduce you to a variety of accessible and affordable Nigerian foods that can make your baby look chubby and healthy.

 In addition to availability, these meals are easy to prepare and digest.

 It is a thick brown powder made from a combination of yellow corn, millet, guinea corn (cereals), groundnut (peanut), and soy beans (legumes).
 Tom Brown is an easy meal to prepare that is essential for your baby.

 In addition to this, it is quick and easy to prepare (just as you make your normal pap).

-To make rice pudding, you need unpolished (brown) rice, milk and a little pinch of salt.
+To make rice pudding, you need unpolished (brown) rice, milk, and a little pinch of salt.
 First, boil the rice until it gets tender.
-After that, add the milk and boil again until it is soft.
-You can do this with milk from soya beans, coconut or tigernut. interesting things you can add include finely ground cashews, dates or pureed fruit.
+After that, add the milk and boil it again until it is soft.
+You can do this with milk from soya beans, coconut, or tiger nuts.
+Interesting things you can add include finely ground cashews, dates, or pureed fruit.